openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 ## Full Example

 The example is based on a BMW i3 with range extender (REX).
-Exchange the three configuration parameters in the Things section
+Exchange configuration parameters in the Things section

+* 4711 - any id you want
 * YOUR_USERNAME - with your MyBMW login username
 * YOUR_PASSWORD - with your MyBMW password credentials
 * VEHICLE_VIN - the vehicle identification number